Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Analysis

-\item[Computational Inefficiency in Static Modules] To justify the particular form of the ACM architecture, we make the following experiment.
-First, we perform module-wise distillation from a selected static module of an ImageNet-1k pre-trained ViT-B into $4$ learners, just as we describe in Section \ref{sec:representation_distillation}.
+To justify the use of ACMs, we make the following experiment.
+First, we perform module-wise distillation from a selected static module of an ImageNet-1k pre-trained ViT-B into $4$ learners, just as we describe in the Method section.
 After convergence, we randomly select $5000$ sample images from the validation dataset and forward them through the original model to save every input token $z_{i,j}$ and output token $o_{i,j}$.
 For every possible number of learners used $n \in \{1, ..., N\}$, we are interested in how well the learners imitate the output of the original module.
 For this, as in training, we use MSE: $\left\lVert h(z_{i,j}^l, n; \phi^l) - o_i^l \right\rVert^2$.
 The resulting tensor of MSE values has size $(5000, 197, 4)$, where $197$ is the sequence length specific to ViT-B with patch size set to $16$.
-Since ACMs process each token independently, we flatten the first two dimensions and then sort the tokens by the average error for readability.
-Fig. \ref{fig:full_rep_distill} shows the resulting color-coded error visualizations for selected modules.
+Since ACMs process each token independently, we flatten the first two dimensions and then sort the tokens by the average error for readability. \Cref{fig:full_rep_distill} shows the resulting color-coded error visualizations for selected modules.
 We emphasize that the four learners have approximately the same cost and number of parameters as the original static module being substituted.

-The results show that: 1) only a small subset of tokens require the full processing power of the entire module, and for a majority of tokens, the same transformation can be performed by a significantly smaller and computationally cheaper network; 2) tokens usually exhibit varying levels of difficulty, thus warranting the use of conditional computation on a per-token basis.
+The results show that 1) only a small subset of tokens require the full processing power of the entire module, and for a majority of tokens, and 2) tokens usually exhibit varying levels of difficulty, thus warranting the use of conditional computation on a per-token basis.